1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 FALLINGS IN.

-Just as the receital at FERNBANK was about to begin Roger Stokey appeared and informed all interested, but with greater calmness than one would expect under the circumstances, that one of his feet had fallen into the pond.
+Just as the recital at FERNBANK was about to begin Roger Stokey appeared and informed all interested, but with greater calmness than one would expect under the circumstances, that one of his feet had fallen into the pond.
 Fortunately the foot was rescued.

 During the Musicale the middle half of Roger Stokey fell into the wood basket.
 An expedition went to his rescue.